-- We will respond to a reasonable number of emails, texts, and phone calls from college coaches that would like to learn more about you and your vaulting.
+- How long do college coaches take to respond?
+We will respond to a reasonable number of emails, texts, and phone calls from college pole vaulting coaches that would like to learn more about you and your vaulting.
 We do this all the time for athletes that are in need of support and we always try to do this in a timely manor.

-What are the top three things I can do to help my chances of pole vaulting in college?
+What are the top three things I can do to help my chances of college pole vaulting?

 This is a simple answer; get good grades, listen to your RISE coaches and train hard causing you to pole vault high, and start the recruiting process on time.

 Get good grades: This will make the case much easier when a pole vault coach goes to their head coach and asks to give you a spot on the team.
 You will not appear as someone who may be a liability and could potentially become ineligible.

 Listen, train, and vault high: At the end of the day, college pole vaulting programs want to recruit pole vaulters who pole vault high.
 You give yourself the best chance of pole vaulting high when you listen to your coaches at RISE, train hard, and are patient in the process of improvement.